matter-labs/zksync-lite-docs/drafts/change_pubkey_batch.md

 ### Sending `ChangePubKey` operation in batch

-`ChangePubKey` operation has Ethereum signature as a mandatory field of transaction, and in only can be omitted if operation was approved on-chain via a separate transaction.
+`ChangePubKey` operation has Ethereum signature as a mandatory field of transaction, and it only can be omitted if the operation was approved on-chain via a separate transaction.

 Thus, if `ChangePubKey` is a part of the batch, it may have the same Ethereum signature as the batch signature.
 The logic may be expressed as follows: